Russian Blue

 a bit deeper, convex angle could be a bit more pronounced for

-HCM (07-2010) and PKD free
+HCM (07-2010 and 07-2011) and PKD free

 Lilia was imported from Queensland, Australia to enrich our local genepool with much needed new material.
 Even though I hadn't bred a litter since 2006, I had been closely watching the lines in use in Europe, and found that to my taste, there was too much of the same in use, with many of the cats being quite related, pushing up inbreeding percentages to unnecessarily high levels in our cats.